-Neurodegeneration is a process of pathological cell death that occurs in the brain leading to atrophy and loss of neural connections within the nervous system.
-Alzheimer's disease (AD) is a progressive, widespread neurodegenerative disorder, predominantly occurring in the elderly (> 60 years old).
-Although often considered a disease of aging, the less-common hereditary familial AD can also occur in younger age groups78.
+Neurodegeneration is pathological cell death that occurs in the brain leading to atrophy and loss of neural connections.
+Alzheimer's disease (AD) is a progressive, widespread neurodegenerative disease.
+Although often termed an aging disease, the less-common hereditary familial AD can also occur in younger age groups70.
+Globally, an estimated 17 million people have AD^{29,70}, however, the comparative incidence in sporting populations is currently unknown.

-An estimated 17 million people globally have AD31,78, however, the comparative incidence in sporting populations is currently unknown.
-Autopsies of former high impact, contact sport players display neuropathology somewhat similar to neurodegenerative disorders, particularly AD^{56,69}.
+Autopsies of former, high impact contact sport players display neuropathology somewhat similar to neurodegenerative diseases, particularly AD^{52,62}.